 Cost of flood insurance in Florida

-Flood insurance is available from the National Flood Insurance Program (NFIP) and several private insurers, with the backing of the Federal Emergency Management Agency (FEMA).
-NFIP insurance is available when you live in an area that supports floodplain management ordinances; currently, there are 23,000 NFIP communities.
+Flood insurance is available from the NFIP, with the backing of the Federal Emergency Management Agency (FEMA) and several private insurers.
+NFIP insurance is available when you live in an area that supports floodplain management ordinances; currently, the NFIP has 23,000 communities.

 Before you select a policy, check with your mortgage company to see what, if any, specific requirements exist for your flood insurance.